-Power BI Google Drive Connector
+Google Drive Connector for Power BI

-In this article you will learn how to integrate Google Drive data to Power BI without coding in just a few clicks (live / bi-directional connection to Google Drive).
+In this article you will learn how to integrate Google Drive data in Power BI without coding in just a few clicks (live / bi-directional connection to Google Drive).
 Read / write Google Drive data inside your app; perform many Google Drive operations without coding, just using easy to use high performance API Connector for Google Drive.

 Using Google Drive Connector you will be able to connect, read, and write data from within Power BI.
 Follow the steps below to see how we would accomplish that.